 B2B CONTENT MARKETING

-B2B content marketing focuses on getting your target customers interested in your company and its products by creating and spreading articles, posts, videos and types of other content.
-It may also answer specific questions people have and drive interest to your services or wares.
+B2B content marketing gets target customers interested in a company and its products by creating and spreading articles, posts, videos and other types of content.

 Want to know more?
 Explore our content marketing FAQs below.

-There are two overriding objectives that will really matter to your business.
-The first is to create and nurture a growing group of prospects and customers that are connected to your company – a ‘captive’ audience, you might say.
-The more people in your GDPR-compliant database, the better.
-These folks are ready and waiting for your next message – after all, they signed up to hear more!
+The first objective is to create and nurture your clients’ current and potential accounts – a ‘captive’ audience, you might say.
+The more people in your clients’ GDPR-compliant database, the better.
+These folks are ready and waiting for your clients’ next message – after all, they signed up to hear more!

 The second key objective is to appear as often as possible on the first page of search engine results.
 Well-executed content marketing can do a lot to get you there, even helping you ‘own’ valuable key words from your industry.
 Whenever the words ‘sustainable emulsifiers’ are typed into Google, our client Palsgaard dominates the search results – and it’s thanks to content marketing.